gtolomei/big-data-computing/README.md

 [News](#News) | [General Information](#General-Information) | [Syllabus](#Syllabus) | [Environment Setup](#Environment-Setup) | [Class Schedules](#Class-Schedules) | [Previous Years](#Previous-Years)

 ## News
+- **July 2023 Exam Session: Project Presentation Schedule**<br/>
+Presentations of the projects that have been accepted for oral discussion will take place remotely via Google Meet on a **two-day** session: **July 4 and 5, 2023, at 9:00 a.m.
+CEST**, using the link indicated in the message sent on the Moodle forum. _Everyone is welcome to join!_
 - **Last Call for Project Proposals 2023-24**<br/>
 The **last project proposal submission week for the 2023-24 academic year** will open starting from **July 3, 2023, at 00:00 a.m.
 CEST** ([Central European Summer Time](https://time.is/CEST)) until **July 9, 2023, at 11:59 p.m.
 CEST**.<br/>
 Please, be sure you upload your proposal on time using the appropriate Moodle assignment [link](https://elearning.uniroma1.it/mod/assign/view.php?id=568180), following the specified [guidelines](./extra/Final_Project_Guidelines.pdf).
 - **June 2023 Exam Session: Final Grades**<br/>
 Final grades are available at this [link](./exams/2022-23/2023-06-20_final_grades.pdf).
+- **June 2023 Exam Session: Project Presentation Schedule**<br/>
+Presentations of the projects that have been accepted for oral discussion will take place remotely via Google Meet on a **two-day** session: **June 19 and 20, 2023, at 9:30 a.m.
+CEST**, using the link indicated in the message sent on the Moodle forum. _Everyone is welcome to join!_
 - **ANNOUNCEMENT:** The last two lectures on **Monday, May 29, and Tuesday, May 30** will be held **remotely via Zoom**.
 Please, refer to the message sent on the Moodle forum for further information on how to attend these classes.<br/>
 - **July 2023 Exam Session: Registration, Project Submission and Presentation**<br/>
 Registrations to the July 2023 exam session will open on Infostud (id **875703**) starting from **June 19, 2023**, and so they will be until **June 30, 2023**.<br/>